sarcophagus-org/archaeologist-service/README.md

 https://github.com/sarcophagus-org/smart-contracts

 ### Quick Start
-You must have an arweave wallet (with Arweave tokens) to use this service.
+You must have an arweave wallet (with Arweave tokens) to accept new jobs.
 [You can get a wallet here.](https://www.arweave.org/wallet)

 ```
 git clone https://github.com/sarcophagus-org/archaeologist-service